BIDMCDigitalPsychiatry/LAMP-platform/docs/import_activities.md

----
-title: Importing, Exporting, and Duplicating Activities
+# Importing, Exporting, and Duplicating Activities
-slug: import_activities
----

 ### Exporting Your Activities